damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 - Check the blog appears good locally
 - When you have double checked, you can merge

-It takes about 5 mins for the blog post to appear as published.
+It takes about 7-10 mins for the blog post to appear as published after merged.
+As soon as it's live, check the post for broken links using this tool (or similar): <http://www.deadlinkchecker.com/>.
+Fix anything _before_ sharing in any communication channel or social media network.

 After the blog post is published we should tweet immediately from the GitLab Twitter account, and schedule follow up tweets and LinkedIn and Facebook.
+[Validate the Twitter Card][twitter card validator] before tweeting!

 ## Get inspired